sxoxgxi/video-storage/README.md

  {'id': 6, 'title': 'Never gonna give you up!', 'description': 'Never gonna let you down', 'size': 30, 'duration': 230, 'video_type': 'mp4'}
 ```

-If post request data dosen't match the parameters: You will get following error messages with status code 400.
+If post request data dosen't match the parameters: You will get the following error message with status code 400.

 ```bash
  {'size': ['This field is required.'], 'duration': ['This field is required.'], 'video_type': ['This field is required.']}